- Accordion

 Installation

-pnpm dlx shadcn@latest add https://coss.com/ui/r/colors-zinc.json
+pnpm dlx shadcn@latest add @coss/colors-neutral

 This command will override your existing color variables.
-We're currently providing a default configuration based on zinc colors, but we plan to add more color variants in the future to give you more styling options while maintaining the same optimization principles.
+We're currently providing a default configuration based on neutral colors, but we plan to add more color variants in the future to give you more styling options while maintaining the same optimization principles.

 Extended Color Variables